deepspaceip/deepspaceip.github.io/meetings/ietf124/README.md

 ### DNS
 DNS can be used in deep space with proper pre-caching setup, as described in [draft-many-tiptop-dns](https://datatracker.ietf.org/doc/draft-many-tiptop-dns/).
-For this hackathon, no DNS pre-caching was setup, so IP addresses were used.
+For this hackathon, no DNS pre-caching was setup, so IP addresses are used.
 DNS pre-caching will be deployed in future hackathons.

 ### IPv4 vs IPv6
 To focus on the actual issues at hand (deepspace delays), the use of a single IP version is used.
 Given that some of the volunteers are remote and access the mini-pc remotely from their home IPv4-only network, only IPv4 is used in this experiment :( .
 However, the setup has been tested for IPv6 successfully, and dual-stack will be deployed in future hackathons.
 Dual-stack will also enable testing possible issues (happy eyeballs come to mind) with dual-stacks in those networks.